nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 end
 ```
-The data stored in the instance variables upon initialization, defined in `initialize`, is scraped directly from the *Most Read Books This Week In The United States* list.
+The data stored in instance variables upon initialization, defined in `initialize`, is scraped directly from the *Most Read Books This Week In The United States* list.
 The remaining methods defined using `attr_accessor` extract their data from individual book pages.

-The first method called when the app starts is, the appropriately named, `start`:
+The CLI class will control the action of the program.
+Upon starting the application a new CLI object is instantiated and calls, the appropriately named method, `start`:
 ```
 class MostReadBooks::CLI